 Fast forward to late summer: The microgreens have been growing great and as folks discover them, they soon love them.
 Unfortunately, heating the greenhouse for winter production just wasn’t feasible but we truly wanted to be able to produce through the cold weather.
 Again turning to our recently gained knowledge, a decision was made to erect a 1400 sq. ft. hoop house to allow us to plant and harvest cold weather crops until spring and the return of warmer days.

 Everything we produce is completely natural with no chemical inputs.
-Compost is our fertilizer of choice and strong healthy plants are more pest resistant so insecticides are not necessary.
+Compost is our fertilizer of choice.
 Our hope is that we can contribute to a strong, local offering of healthy foods for the community to enjoy.